GG-EZ415/Game-Glutton/README.md

 # Game Glutton

 ### Type of user:
-* Board gamers of all levels and game reviewers
+* Gamers of all levels and game reviewers
 ### Some goals:
 * Find ratings and reviews of boardgames
 * Find youtube tutorials and how too